kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 Note: Not available in the Lite patches.

 - Toggle this mode in the extra options menu.

+- This mode DOES NOT check if you have obtained pokeballs yet.
+It is in full effect when toggled to ON.

 - Rule 1: A pokemon that faints is considered dead and can no longer be used.
   - Revival items cannot be used in battle.